-- A state-run or state-funded school
+- · A state run or state funded school

 - Independent or fee-paying school

-- Independent or fee-paying school, where I received a means tested bursary covering 90% or more of the total cost of attending throughout my time there

-- Attended school outside the UK
+- · Attended school outside of the UK

 - I don't know

 - Prefer not to say

 Independent school attendance is an indirect measure commonly used to measure socio-economic background.
-While not true universally, the majority of those who attended an independent school will have done so because their parents were able to afford to pay for fees, with currently just 1% of the students attending private schools having all their fees covered, and just 4% receiving scholarships or bursaries which covered more than half of their fees.13 Since the 1990s, just over three-quarters of students at private schools have come from professional and managerial backgrounds.14 It is also a straightforward question for individuals to answer, as the majority will know the type of school they attended.
+While not true universally, the majority of those who attended an independent school will have done so because their parents were able to afford to pay for fees, with currently just 1% of the students attending private schools having all their fees covered, and just 4% receiving scholarships or bursaries which covered more than half of their fees.18 Since the 1990s, just over three-quarters of students at private schools have come from professional and managerial backgrounds.19 It is also a straightforward question for individuals to answer, as the majority will know the type of school they attended.